harddal/SYNASM/README.md

     When using DCO strings can be pretty much any length, but some rules must be followed:
         The first character of every string must be @ to tell the assembler it is a string (will fix in future) All letters you write must be in UPPER case (Except escape characters).
-        Currently commas are not supported in strings due to my own stupidity (will fix in future).
+        Currently commas are not supported in strings.

     The DCO supports escape sequences in strings:
         DCO "@LINE 1 nLINE 2"